 Identify Negative Thoughts:

-This CBT technique involves identifying and challenging negative thoughts related to rejection.
+Cognitive Restructuring: This CBT technique involves identifying and challenging negative thoughts related to rejection.
 By recognizing irrational beliefs and replacing them with more balanced perspectives, individuals can reduce their fear and anxiety.

 Thought Records: Keeping a record of situations that trigger fear of rejection and the associated thoughts can help individuals identify patterns and irrational beliefs.
 Reviewing these records with a therapist can facilitate cognitive restructuring.